The Dashboard is the first page you will see when you open your app. From your Managers, it is accessible from the navbar.

 A card allowing you to quickly access the “Getting started” section of the app is also displayed on the Dashboard and will remain there until you tap on the cross.
 Don’t forget that you can always access this section of the app by tapping on the rocket icon (top right corner of the header). this section includes interactive tutorials and all our “how to” videos.

 The Dashboard gathers information about your digital footprint and shows you a recap of your online behavior and how it impacts your privacy and the personal data you leave behind.

-The Dashboard uses the data collected by the Privowny App Browser Extension (on your Chrome or Firefox desktop browser).
+The data and Digital Footprint portions of the Dashboard use the data collected by the Privowny App Browser Extension (on your Chrome or Firefox desktop browser).
 If you choose NOT to let us collect the data you leave behind at the same time websites do or don’t use the Privowny App Browser Extension on your computer, then these graphs will be empty.

 From the first day you use Privowny App, and only if you wish us to do so, we will keep track of the data you share online, aggregate the numbers, and present them in a graph on your Dashboard.

 It can be interesting to see the kind of data you left behind.
 We decided to cherry-pick the most sensitive ones (email addresses, phone numbers, passwords, and credit card numbers) and let you know with one look how many of them are out there.
 These are the pieces of sensitive data you entrusted companies with (you chose to share these at some point).